Fourth of July Tips: 5 Ways to Have a Greener Celebration

 The 4th of July is about all things red, white, and blue.
 But this year, let's make it green, too.

-Between the parades, picnics, and the fireworks, there’s no shortage to celebrating America’s independence.
-However, when the fireworks stop and the festivities come to an end, it’s the environment that’s left battling all the major repercussions.
+Between the parades, picnics, and fireworks, there's no shortage of celebrating America's independence.
+However, when the fireworks stop and the festivities come to an end, it's the environment that's left battling all the major repercussions.

-Independence Day and July 5th consistently have some of the worst air quality of the year.
-In fact, fireworks introduce 42 percent more pollutants into the air, and some of the toxins never fully decompose or disintegrate.
+July 4th and 5th consistently have some of the worst air quality of the year.
+In fact, a past study found Independence Day fireworks introduce 42% more pollutants into the air, and some of the toxins never fully decompose or disintegrate.
 When paired with the heavy traffic, single-use plastics, and large amounts of waste, there are many detrimental impacts this day brings.

 So what can you do to help the Earth breathe a little easier?
 We rounded up some simple swaps that will help you have a more sustainable 4th of July party, all without having to sacrifice any of the fun.

 5 Tips For a Sustainable 4th of July Party

 1. Use Reusable Dishware

 If you can’t reuse it, refuse it.
 Start by replacing single-use plastics with reusable dishware.
 If you're celebrating with guests, remind them to bring their own dishware to serve food in.

 If reusable dishes aren't an option, then use biodegradable or compostable tableware made from renewable resources.
 It's such an easy swap to minimize your plastic use.